pravesa/lsdir/README.md

 By passing optional options to second argument, lsdirp can be configured for desired output and format.

+> **_Important :_** Always use forward slash (posix style path separator) for patterns.
+If patterns with windows style path separator is passed, it will be converted to posix style for further process.

 ## Options

 list of available options,